 - Own it.

 Take responsibility for your reaction and your feelings.
 It’s ok to be mad.
 It’s ok to be hurt.
 It’s ok to be embarrassed.
 You were betrayed by someone you trusted, someone you thought was your friend.
-So say to yourself “I’m feeling __________ but I’m going to work to bring peace to my life.”
+So say to yourself “I’m feeling angry and hurt but I’m going to work to bring peace to my life.”
 Just that easy and step 1 is done.

-- Practice your gratitude specifically with what hurt you.
-Say something like “I am so grateful that I have my family to help me through this time” or “I am so grateful that I have friends who know me well enough to not believe the lie” or “I’m so grateful that I get this chance to see how strong I am” or “I am so grateful that I get to work on chipping away at my “I’m not loved” fear monster”.
-It’s not enough to just say “I’m grateful for my health”.
-You have to find something about the situation to be grateful for.
-You may have to dig deep, but you will find something.
+Gratitude is important at all times of your life, but it’s real power shines through when you are in pain.
+When someone you care about betrays you say something like “I am so grateful that I have my family to help me through this time” or “I am so grateful that I have friends who know me well enough to not believe the lie” or “I’m so grateful that I get this chance to see how strong I am” or “I am so grateful that I get to work on chipping away at my “I’m not loved” fear monster”.
+To really break up the pain, you need you have to find something about the situation to be grateful for.
+You may have to dig deep, but you’ll find something.
 Any little nugget.
 It could be as small as “I’m so grateful that I have mindless TV to take my mind off of things”

 Step 4 is a tough one in most situations.
 That darned Golden Rule.
 It won’t allow you to seek out your revenge on your friend.
-It won’t let you spread lies about hem.
-Remember, the Spirit of God is in their soul and you are connected to that.
+It won’t let you spread lies about them.
+Remember, the Spirit of God is in their soul and you’re connected to that.
 So hurting them will only hurt you.
 Do unto others as you would have others do unto you.
-If you can’t bring yourself to be nice to them then just don’t be mean.
-You don’t want people being mean to you, so don’t be mean to them.
-However, you don’t have to allow negative people to be a part of your life.
+If you can’t bring yourself to be nice to them be nice to the Spirit of God that lives in their soul.
+Keep in mind that being nice can just be wishing them peace and love.
+You don’t have to allow them to be a part of your life if they are a negative person.
 Negative energy just feeds off of itself and makes more negative energy, and you don’t have to be around that.
+But try to remember that the person who hurt you is in the same boat you’re in.
+They just got their fear monster stirred up and that’s why they are telling lies about you.
+They’re not mean, evil people.
+They’re scared.
+It’s hard to do, but try your best to honestly wish them peace and love.
+It will make you feel more peace in your own life.
 These steps are all about bringing your outside self closer to your inside self so that a peaceful energy will be created in your life.
-You can’t create positive energy by using negative energy.
+This is a hard step.
+But remember, you can’t create positive energy by using negative energy.
 So, you can’t be unkind if you want to be happy.
+The energy that you put out is the energy you are inviting back.
 That’s just the way it works.

-We have to turn off the noise in our heads (our outside selves) to make room for our Spirit to grow (our inside selves).
+We have to turn off the noise in our heads (our outside selves) to make room for our soul (our insides selves) to grow.
 Meditation is one of the best ways to push out the noisy thoughts that clutter our head.
 It’s a way of focusing on God and Spirit and getting closer to your soul – getting closer to who you really are.
 It will bring you some measure of peace.
 It will help to break apart your pain and replace it with contentment.
 Meditation is powerful, but it has to be practiced.
 A lot.
 It’s not easy to do and it’s very easy to just quit.
 But, it’s a powerful tool for bringing happiness into your life.
 Try it.
 See what you think.
+What a relaxing, and wonderful way to spend 5 or 10 or 15 minutes. just hanging out with God.
+It’s powerful.
+You will notice a change in your life.
+Hanging out with God is powerful.
+I know.
+I’m repeating myself.
+That’s how important it is.
+Hanging out with God is POWERFUL!!!

 Like I’ve said before, practicing these steps won’t have you skipping through a field of daisies singing tunes from The Sound of Music.
 But having these tools may help to make whatever is happening to you easier to deal with.
 It will take you closer to your soul – to a place of peace, a place of love, a place of happiness.
 That’s what I wish for you – finding your happiness in your soul.
 I truly believe that you are a perfect child of God and you deserve all of the happiness that a person can hold.
 It doesn’t matter what you have or haven’t done in the past.
 It doesn’t matter what you should do in the future.
 What matters is what you are doing right now.
 And right now, you get to choose to create space for peace and happiness by getting closer to your soul!